 The motorhome is quite spacious for its size and has plenty of interiors and exterior storage space, with a large cargo hold beneath the main bed.
 The inside has vinyl flooring, a wood finish, and a marble finish on the countertops, giving it a very classy and high-quality look and feel.

-Jayco did an excellent job with the design and layout of this compact RV.
+Jayco has done an excellent job with the design and layout of this compact RV.
 The raised double bed has a large storage space underneath that’s accessible from outside, so you can store bulky toys, bikes, camp chairs, or luggage.
 The spacious kitchen also means that you can cook in comfort, while the pantry and overhead cabinets provide all the storage you’d need.

 One of the best features is the full bathroom, with a large shower split from the toilet facilities.
 Additionally, the increased battery capacity, solar capabilities, and great gas mileage make it an excellent choice for longer dry camping trips and off-grid adventures.